mordastuy/log_applicants_new/README.md

 # Log applicants

-Apllication for logging applicants.
+Application for logging applicants.

-Application buit Angualar 1.5 (using component style and unidirectional data flow) and Firebase as data storage.
+Application built with Angular 1.5 (using component style and unidirectional data flow) and Firebase as data storage.

 ```
 $ cd log_applicants_new